Business administration is excellent preparation for a career in a wide variety of business organizations.

 Montreat College’s Business Administration program combines the theoretical with the practical.

 Two Montreat business students tied for 1st place internationally in the 2018 Business Strategy Game in a business simulation course.

 Hands-on internships with local and regional businesses are a core requirement for Montreat Business Administration students.

-5 distinct concentrations: business management, cybersecurity, forensic accounting and fraud investigation, general/nonprofit accounting, international business, marketing, and sports management.
+6 distinct concentrations: business management, cybersecurity, forensic accounting and fraud investigation, general/nonprofit accounting, international business, marketing, music business, and sports management.

 Montreat’s top Business students attend the annual College Ethics Symposium at Hilton Head, South Carolina.

 A study of the concept of servant leadership and its applicability to today’s business environment.
 Students will examine leadership characteristics and strategies of the Great Teacher, Jesus Christ, and compare them to historical and current models for leadership including Nehemiah, Gandhi, Greenleaf, Deming, Covey, and others.

 BS 402 Management of Not-for-Profit Organizations

 A practical course designed to familiarize students with the unique management challenges of not-for-profits to include accounting and financial controls, bylaws, boards of directors, program planning, fund-raising, staffing, and community relations.
 Case studies of mission organizations, church administration, para-church organizations, and other nonprofits are examined.

 BS 436 Ecommerce